 Occasionally I came across people who are shocked, sadden, angry by the crash.
 Some are 100% invested in stocks prior to the crash and are now staring at massive losses.
-My hearts go out to them.
+My heart go out to them.
 In fact, many of my stocks are not performing well.

 Personally, I think the blue ring (Hope) is a much stronger ring than the red ring.
 Especially when it (blue ring) is combined with the green ring (Will).

 However, I think we all need to have a plan before we invest.
 With the US markets at multi-year high only not too long ago… there is always a possibility of a crash.
 We can’t escape the pain (to quote Kyith from Investment Moat).
 Is this crash any surprise to begin with?
 The US market has had the longest bull run in history.
 Since 2016 -2017 onwards I have been reading more and more articles about the impending crash.
 What were their plans then (if things suddenly turn ugly)?

 Then there are another group of people who are thrilled by the crash (probably been waiting for it since 2016 and have huge war-chests).

 My original game plan at the start of the year is to use my excess cash (leftover from my salary) to purchase Hong Kong centric stocks.
 While not really touching my war chest.
 The proportion of stocks to war-chest then was around 30% to 70%.